Recalling when Barca vs Liverpool came second to EastEnders

 Executives at the company would have been rubbing their hands with glee at the prospect of two European heavyweights clashing on primetime TV but there was a complication in the form of a balding menace from east London.

-Premiering in 1985, EastEnders was firmly established in the national conscious by 2001 with its somewhat colourful take on working-class life.
+Premiering in 1985, EastEnders was firmly established in the national consciousness by 2001 with its somewhat colourful take on working-class life.

 Names such as Ian Beale and Peggy Mitchell became household names but they were nothing on Peggy’s gangster son, Phil.